emanuelefirmani/get-git-english/docs/internal.rst

 Let's start with three git's features you should become familiar with.

 1. **There's no server**: the repository is local.
 Most operations are local and don't require network access.
-Also for this you will find git incredibly fast.
+Also for this reason you will find git incredibly fast.
 2. **The project is indivisible**: git always works with the whole source code of the project and not on single directories or files;